vosaul/status.im/source/research/ulc_in_details.md

 Prevented because it is already prevented in a classic LES model and we only download headers with trusted announcements.

 ### Sybill attack on trusted servers
-Even less possible than in LES model because it's needed to attack,k at least M servers.
+Even less possible than in LES model because it's needed to attack at least M servers.

 ### DoS on trusted servers
 Possible.
 ULC makes it much less possible by hiding what nodes are trusted for each user.
 A user doesn't send any unusual for LES information to LES servers trusted or untrusted.
 Any trusted for a user LES server doesn't know that it has been chosen by the user to be trusted LES server.